• Skip to main content

 5) Increase consumer spending.

-As I mentioned above, our celebrity-obsessed culture means mentioning a celebrity in your ad can grab people’s attention fast.
+As mentioned above, our celebrity-obsessed culture means mentioning a celebrity in your ad can grab people’s attention quickly.

 Once you have their attention, that celebrity can instantly make your product more credible and trustworthy through association with that celebrity.